CycleQ: An Efficient Basis for Cyclic Equational Reasoning

 However, \cref{lem:Unsatisfied preceding instance} also implies that we can extract an infinite sequence of invalid equations from any invalid equation in a cyclic preproof.
-This process also gives us the corresponding sequence of instances for which they are not satisfied.
+This process also gives us the corresponding instances that are not satisfied.

-If a parallel sequence of terms can be extracted that is infinitely decreasing according to some well-founded order, then we can show there are no invalid equations.
-To this end, a global condition is placed upon cyclic preproofs based on the notion of a trace.
-Intuitively a trace is a sequence of terms through a cyclic preproof that captures any dependency between the instances of a conclusion and its premise.
+If a parallel sequence of terms can be constructed from these instances that is infinitely decreasing according to some well-founded order, we have shown there are no invalid equations.
+To this end, a global condition is placed upon cyclic preproofs based on the notion of a \emph{trace}.
+A trace is another sequence of terms intuitively capturing any dependency between the instances of a conclusion and its premise.

 \begin{definition} A \defn{path} through a preproof \( P = ( V,\, e,\, r,\, p) \) is a finite or infinite sequence of vertices \( (v_i) \) such that, for each \( i \in \mathbb{N} \), \( v_{i+1} \) is a premise of \( v_i \), i.e.\ there is some \( j \) such that \( v_{i+1} = p_j(v_i) \). \end{definition}